Tribler/tribler/doc/development/development_on_windows.rst

 This section contains information about setting up a Tribler development environment on Windows.
 Unlike Linux based systems where installing third-party libraries is often a single ``apt-get`` command, installing and configuring the necessary libraries requires more attention on Windows.
-Moreover, the Windows environment has different file stuctures.
+Moreover, the Windows environment has different file structures.
 For instance, where Linux is working extensively with .so (shared object) files, Windows uses DLL files.

 Introduction
 ------------